timea-solid/SolidHelloWorlds/README.md

 1. Create a folder on your Pod and [make it public](https://github.com/SolidOS/userguide/blob/main/views/sharing/userguide.md#add).
 2. Deploy the data from this project to the Pod in the same exact structure.
 Be sure to have data, src, lib, static, index.html, and their contents on your Pod.
 3. Change the links to the data model and forms over in the [config.js](https://github.com/timea-solid/SolidHelloWorlds/blob/master/src/config.js).
-Defaults are the KG and form of the project which will not work.
+Defaults are the Knowledge Graph (KG) and form of the project which will not work.
 4. Change the link to the appsDisplay.ttl over in the [index.html](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/index.html#L24)
 5. Change the link to your KG in the appsDisplay.ttl [L20](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L20) and [L42](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L42)
 6. Navigate to the Pod folder name you created for your project and you should see the index.html rendered.

-Example: my running demo is simply on my Pod, in a HelloWorld folder over at: [https://timea.solidcommunity.net/HelloWorld/components/](https://timea.solidcommunity.net/HelloWorld/src/).
+Example: my running demo is simply on my Pod, in a HelloWorld folder over at [https://timea.solidcommunity.net/HelloWorld/components/](https://timea.solidcommunity.net/HelloWorld/src/).
 I made sure the HelloWorld folder has public access.

 ***NOTE*** make sure to use minified versions of the libs (solid-ui, mashlib especially) otherwise the app loads quite slowly.

 ***NOTE*** the adminPage is not working on a Pod deployment due to mashlib.

-***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why the development KG and forms are the ones deployed on my Pod.
+***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why the development Knowledge Graph (KG) and forms are the ones deployed on my Pod.

 ## Run as a distributed system